 The Hanover Theatre and Conservatory for the Performing Arts

-Tickets are $29, $41, $51 and $59 depending on seat location.
-Discounts are available for members, groups of 10 or more, students and children.
-Please contact the box office at link (7469) for more information.
+All tickets are $20.
+Seating is general admission.
+Discounts are available for members, groups of 10 or more, children and students.
+Contact the box office at link (7469) for more information.